liangjiaoxue/ASEtrans/README.md

 Two Perl scripts were provided to generate the transcriptome and genes list for RSEM.
 get_allele_specific_transcripts.pl introduce variants from a VCF file into transcripts defined in one GFF file.
+This code assumes that the variants have been phased, and stored as first record in "sample" fields of the VCF files.

 get_geneID.pl  generate the corresponding lists between allele IDs and transcripts IDs.

 -----------------------------------------------------------------------------------------